tuqqu/gender-detector/README.md

-## Chick Mate
+## Gender Detector

-ChickMate is a PHP package that detects the gender of a person based on first name.
+GenderDetector is a PHP package that detects the gender of a person based on first name.
 It uses the data file from the project 'gender.c' by Jörg Michael ([details](https://autohotkey.com/board/topic/20260-gender-verification-by-forename-cmd-line-tool-db/])).

 ### Installation